dltj/dltj-blog/_posts/2020-11-04-election-reflection.md

 ---
-title: 'As a Cog in the Election System: Reflections on My Role as a Precinct Election Official'
+title: As a Cog in the Election System: Reflections on My Role as a Precinct Election Official
+modified: 2020-11-04T23:18:57-05:00
 categories:
 - Personal
 tags: